Rath sits at the stone table in the Druid's Chamber. His shoulders drawn up as I hover over him.

 "The pain of a haunted past.
 That glaive belonged to one of our former arch druids, and before him a man named Ketherik Thorm."

 Emila drifts next to me.
 "A man who used to have dominion over the border lands of the grove.
 I remember the days when he followed the light of Selûne.
-He, ironically, turning to Shar.
+He, ironically, turned to Shar.
 Or rather, predictably.
 Selûne and Shar are two sides of the same coin."

 Astarion glances at it.
 "Seems a bit clumsy to have a glaive hold a curse of sadness.
 I’d imagine something more discrete would be preferable."
 His fingertips aimlessly brush against it and he stops.